 We all remember when the ALS ice bucket challenge went viral in an attempt to raise awareness about the disease, right?
 This challenge was for a beneficial cause.
 Although chilly, it was not dangerous.
 In contrast, many of the challenges cooked up on social media are extremely dangerous.
 Often challenges require that participants to do an activity that results in pain or illness.
 Some of the higher-risk challenges can even result in death.
 From consuming indigestible amounts of food/drink to snorting substances to burning oneself, all of these activities have been trending over the past few years.

 So why do kids and teens participate in such ridiculous and dangerous activities?

 One reason is that they want to fit in with their peers.
-The desire to be accepted is powerful and could lead to risky behavior.
+The desire to be accepted is powerful and can lead to risky behavior.
 If a challenge has gone viral, the pressure to participate increases.
 Similarly, kids may want to show off by proving their strength and stamina in completing a challenge.
 YouTube has many channels with millions of followers, promoting ordinary people to online stardom.
-If these YouTube celebrities are popular with kids and teens and they promote a challenge, their fan base will become interested in trying it themselves.
+YouTube celebrities are popular and they promote these challenges.
+Because of this their fan base will become interested in trying it.